Free-falling oil intensifies pain for U.S. inflation bonds

-NEW YORK Holders of U.S. inflation bonds are feeling the pain as tumbling oil prices intensify fears of global disinflation and a possible interest rate increase by the Federal Reserve next year.
+NEW YORK, Dec 12 Holders of U.S. inflation bonds are feeling the pain as tumbling oil prices intensify fears of global disinflation and a possible interest rate increase by the Federal Reserve next year.

 Treasury Inflation-Protected Securities, commonly known as TIPS, become more popular when investors sense inflation is quickening.
 They performed well in the first half of the year, but due to global growth worries and the fall in oil, expectations for price increases have diminished, eroding the allure of these bonds.